perl-seis/Seis/README.md

 # DESCRIPTION

-Seis is transpiler for Perl6's syntax to Perl5.
+Seis compiles Perl6 syntax into Perl5.

 It's only emulate perl6's syntax.
 Not semantics.

 But it's useful because perl6's syntax is sane.

+# PROJECT GOALS

+We want to use some Perl6 stuff in Perl 5 environment.

+We want to show more perl6 features can feedback to perl5 core.

 # PROJECT PLANS